phalcon/documentation/docs/events.md

 ## Controllers
 Controllers act as listeners already registered in the events manager.
 As a result, you only need to create a method with the same name as a registered event, and it will be fired.

-For instance if we want to send a user to the `/login` page if they are not logged in, we can add the following code in our master controller:
+For instance, if we want to send a user to the `/login` page if they are not logged in, we can add the following code in our master controller:

 ```php
 <?php